3 An Overview of the Integrated Land-Use Transportation Modeling Process

 Figure 3.6, based on Hensher’s work in 2004, highlights the major factors to consider when developing a transportation and land-use model –applicability, feasibility, and usability.
 Evaluating these factors involves assessing their ability to yield precise and accurate results, computational capacity requirements, data availability and requirements, model running time, and the generalizability of results.
 The absence of these prerequisites may result in an incomplete integrated model, leading to ineffective evaluation of various scenarios or policies.

-This photo shows the breakdown of qualities associated with landuse/transportation modules that are applicability, feasibility, and usability.
+breakdown of qualities of landuse/transportation modules; applicability, feasibility, and usability.

 Figure 3.6 Transportation/land-use evaluation criteria.
 Figure created by authors.